*Updated April 2021

 The right teacher (and the music) can make or break a workout for me so this was something I was hoping the Daily Burn company would deliver on, and they do.

-You can choose from a ton of different workout styles and categories:
+You can choose from a ton of different workout styles:

 Or you can go directly to a program series and look at all the workouts in that series.
-There are a ton of programs to choose from in the Daily Burn library:
+There’s a big library of programs to choose from:

 The only kind of workout I didn’t see (which was a bummer for me) was step aerobics.
 If you like doing step choreography every now and then (like I do) then stick with Cathe on Demand.